 Diet and Herbs

 Diet is the most important long‑term physical remedial measure.
 Its effects take time to manifest, often one to six months, but are enduring.
 As a remedial measure it is constant, though requiring modification for season, age or specific diseases.
 Our physical body is composed of food; we cannot expect its condition to change without changing our diet.
+Ayurvedic doshic diets are essential here, particularly for Vata dosha, whose main treatment is often a more nutritive diet.

 Herbs are like subtle foods.
 They can be taken in small or large doses.
 Large doses (more than one ounce of herbs per day) should usually not be taken without special study or professional guidance.
 In small doses herbs are like strong food supplements; and they can and should be taken on a regular basis by almost everyone.
 They are part of our necessary food articles and provide subtle nutrition.
 Right nutrition is not only taking our daily bread but also taking our daily herbs.
+There are special daily herbs for the different Ayurvedic types.

 Oils and Massage

 Massage and external application of oils are necessary for most of us on a regular basis.
 This may be no more than applying a common oil, such as sesame, to the feet or head twice a week.
 Therapeutic touch communicates to our body and breaks stagnation along its surface.
 Oil massage nourishes the heart and calms the mind.
 It gives elasticity to the muscles and ligaments and strengthens the bones.
+Oil massage or abhyanga is an integral part of Ayurvedic treatment and Ayurvedic life-style.

 Essential oils and fragrances are also an important part of life.
 They open the mind and heart and purify the air and aura.
 Incense works along the same lines.
 It aids in purification and helps create an atmosphere receptive to the Divine powers.